geerlingguy/baby-safe-temp/README.md

   2. Copy the `main.py` script from this repository to your board.
   3. Connect LEDs to the board following the circuit diagram shown above.
   4. Power up the board, and watch the LEDs.

+## Similar Projects

+I also created a Raspberry Pi-based temperature monitoring cluster for my entire house back in 2016, and I open sourced the design and code for that system.

+You can find it here: [Raspberry Pi Temperature Monitoring App](https://github.com/geerlingguy/temperature-monitor).

+## License

+MIT License

+## Author

+This project was created by [Jeff Geerling](https://www.jeffgeerling.com) in 2021.